 - In some cases, permits are not required, such as when you are using a handheld camera to do things like walk and talks or b-roll.
 However, if you intend on blocking a sidewalk or curb lane, interfere with traffic, use an alley, or use another public space like a park, a permit will be required.
 Other restrictions may apply, so please call us for clarification.

 - Permits may also be required if you will be on other public property such as parks.
-For more information on filming in city parks, call the Pittsburgh Office of Special Events at 412-255-2493.
+For more information on filming in city parks, call the Pittsburgh Office of Film & Event Management.

 - If the city requires police officers for your shoot, you will be told how many officers are required when you are issued the permit.
-Officers are arranged through an outsourcing company called CYA, and production must contact them directly.
 We can answer your questions on how that process works.

 - If your production requires control of curb lanes and public parking, you will need to arrange that through the Pittsburgh Parking Authority.
 We can assist you in answering this question.